-If you see any content which appears on our Digital Products and Services which you consider to infringe your copyright, please let us know by using the Contact Form.
+If you see any content which appears on All 4 which you consider to infringe your copyright, please let us know by using the Contact Form.
 When you notify us about a copyright infringement you will need to: (a) provide your contact details; (b) identify the infringing content; and (c) confirm that you own the copyright in the content and that its publication has not been authorised by you.

 Following receipt of this notification, we will consider whether the content ought to be taken down.